Some Unusual and Healthy Recipes

 • Drizzle a final bit of lemon juice over the exposed surface at the top of the jar.
 This will prevent the growth of any unwanted bacteria during the fermentation process.

 • Seal each jar and place in a shady storage space that stays room temperature at all times.
 The fermentation process can take between 4 and 10 days depending on various environmental factors.
 Make sure to “burp” each jar every few days.
 To do this, simply unscrew the lid and let the effervescence release – then place the lid back on.

-• After 4 or 5 days, start sampling the sauerkraut daily until it has reached the flavor and consistency you desire.
+• After 4 or 5 days, start sampling the sauerkraut daily until it has reached the flavour and consistency you desire.
 Once you feel it has reached perfection, serve it up or place it in the fridge.

 This ancient probiotic-rich food will stay good for months and makes for a highly nutritious topping or snack!

-Recipe for Gluten Free Bread.
+Recipe for Gluten Free Bread

 In August 2015, I decided to go Gluten Free, not because I had any telltale problems but just because I thought it might be a good idea.
 It was a good decision I must say because I feel great.
 When going out, my better half and I do not take it too strict, so it might happen we eat something we do not eat at home.
 I have a nice recipe which I have adapted to our taste.
 We eat this bread in the morning and whether we have it toasted or not depends on our mood I think.
 I have a PDF with recipes so if you are interested, do drop me a line on firstname.lastname@example.org and I will be glad to forward it to you.

 Dark Rye Bread

 When you start first put on the oven at 350o F or 170o C

 2 cup Almond Flour